 When I’m writing I feel like a million bucks.

 And when I’m not writing, I feel like negative-a-million bucks.
-I’m depressed, I gain weight, I eat too much, I want to day-drink, I wander the house without at least having a dust rag in my hand.
+I’m depressed, I eat too much, I want to day-drink, I wander the house without at least having a dust rag in my hand.

 Because the answer to everything ever is to write.

-But then I read what I’ve written and I feel like my soul has been hauled away for scientific research.
+But often when I go back and read what I’ve written I feel like my soul has been hauled away for scientific research.
 I’m aimless, my eyes are hollow, I get up and down from my desk a lot.

-And I have indeed wrought a hundred-pages of a little bit of miracle, lo these thirty years later.
+And lo, I have indeed wrought a hundred pages of a little bit of miracle some thirty years later.

 So there you go, shiny friend, the sort of anguish that sometimes/often/usually goes into writing, blog posts included sometimes, and all the rest.

 Thanks for hanging around and reading—I appreciate you.